 The youngest candidate in the race is marketing himself in a different way to everyone else.
 While others point out his youth and inexperience as flaws, he’s marketing them as positive things.
 A lot of Buttigieg’s advertising videos and online content calls upon his youth as a key selling point – you want someone young to lead the country into the future, not an oldie, right?
 He also covers for his lack of political experience by pulling on experience from other aspects of his life.
 It’s generated a positive response from many voters, and he’s someone a lot of people are interested in.

 Excellent marketing strategies are shaping the world around us.
 Elections are dependent on digital campaigns that call upon social media, YouTube, Google ads, and more.
-These examples have shown that they can help relatively unknown individuals win big elections.
-But, this is just the beginning, expect digital marketing to grow in its influence as time goes on.
+These examples have shown that they can help relatively unknown individuals win big elections and it definitely shakes up the political world.
+But, this is just the beginning, expect digital marketing tools to be used more and more by political parties after 2016 Trump’s surprising victory.